 - Verify the

-loginRedirectURLs match exactly what is registered with the authorization server - Check that the client secret reference resolves correctly via your secret provider
+loginRedirectURLs match exactly what is registered with the upstream authorization server. - Check that the client secret reference resolves correctly via your secret provider — unless

 Related Pages